2vcps/training/docker-workshops/docker-platform-intro/lab1-your-first-container/README.md

 sstarcher/sensu-docker                                                                0                    [OK]
 ```

-Try some other searches, like for redis, apache, nginx, mysql, postgresql, you name it, try to see if there are Docker images out there.
-Make note though that currently there are only linux applications and services out there.
+Try some other searches, like for redis, apache, nginx, mysql, postgresql, alpine, ubuntu you name it, try to see if there are Docker images out there.
+Make note that any Windows services have to run on a machine with a Windows kernel, aka Windows 10 or 2016.
+If you are on a windows machine try seeing how you can switch from Linux based containers to windows containers.
 If you find an application or service that's not on the Docker hub, perhaps you could create one and be the first!
+Community FTW!

 Now let's try to download an image using the `docker pull` command: